Photon emission by vortex particles accelerated in a linac: Model

 \subsubsection{Longitudinal dynamics}

 As follows from Eq.(\ref{eq:KG_expanded}), the longitudinal wavefunction $\Psi_{\parallel}(z, t)$ is a solution to the following equation:

 where there is no magnetic field.
 This equation admits exact solutions in the form of parabolic cylinder functions $D_\nu(z)$ \cite{Nikishov1969, BagrovGitman}.
 However, as we have argued, they are inconvenient for our purposes.
-First, they are delocalized in space, and therefore describing the acceleration of a charged particle with them can be challenging.
+First, they are delocalized in space, and therefore describing acceleration of a charged particle with them during a finite time interval can be challenging even putting aside the fact that they contain an admixture of positrons.
 Second, it can be shown that the typical values for the index of the corresponding parabolic cylinder functions reach $\sim 10^6$ and even more for modern linacs.
 This makes the use of these states extremely inconvenient even for numerical simulations.

 To avoid this problem, we employ a semiclassical approach and solve Eq. \eqref{eq:KG_longitudinal} within the WKB-approximation, seeking the solution as a series in powers of $\hbar$ \cite{AkhiezerBerestetsky, Bagrov1993}.
 The effects of particle-antiparticle pair creation are hidden in the highest orders of this series, and we deliberately neglect them as they are negligible in the fields, typical for a realistic accelerator.
 The WKB approach allows us to construct a localized and normalized wave packet solution.
 To proceed, we recover the $\hbar$ dimension.
 The longitudinal part \eqref{eq:KG_longitudinal} of the Klein-Gordon equation \eqref{eq:KG_general} can be written in a more compact way as following: